AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 For logging errors, you can either use Cloudwatch from before, or if you have created a standalone Cloudwatch, you can use this.
 ![IoT SensorBase][Rule4]

 Now it would be a great time for testing.
-Send Data from your client and check in the CloudWatch if Data arrive.
+Send Data from your client and check in the CloudWatch if Data arrive. <br /><br />
 Last but not least we have to connect or DynamoDB to the MQTTClient.
 Click on "add Action" and then on "Split message into multiple columns of a DynamoDB table (DynamoDBv2)" choose the DynamoDB we created in the list.
 ![IoT SensorBase][Rule2]